riggsd/guano-py/doc/guano_specification.md

 fields in a compliant GUANO file.

 **GUANO|Version**
-  required, float.
+  required, string.
 GUANO metadata version in use.
+Not only is this field required, but it *must* be the first field that appears within a GUANO metadata subchunk.
+Its value is a string, which may be compared lexicographically, and which defines the GUANO specification version that the file conforms to.
 This specification defines version `1.0`.

 **Filter HP**
   optional, float.
 High-pass filter frequency, in kHz.